cognifog-eu/iot-edge-gw/README.md

 Check that all services are properly deployed by running:
 `kubectl get pods -A`

-(Note that the installation of **Home Assistant** and the **Matter controller add-on** can be very slow due to the size of both images: 1.7 GB and 394 MB, respectively, in versions employed at 02/01/2024)
+(Note that the installation of **Home Assistant** and the **Matter controller add-on** can be very slow due to the size of both images: 1.7 GB and 394 MB, respectively, in versions employed at 02/01/2024.
+For this reason, it is advisable to connect the Raspberry Pi to the Internet by means of its Ethernet interface.)

 ## D. Configuration
 ### D.1.
 Home Assistant